saltstack/salt-bootstrap/README.rst

 The examples below show how to bootstrap Salt directly from GitHub or another Git repository.
-Run the script without any parameters to get latest stable Salt packages for your system from the `SaltProject's corporate repository`_.
+Run the script without any parameters to get latest stable Salt packages for your system from the `Salt Project's repository`_.
 See first example in the `Install using wget`_ section.

 Install using curl
 ~~~~~~~~~~~~~~~~~~

-If you want to install a package of a specific release version, from the SaltProject repo:
+If you want to install a package of a specific release version, from the Salt Project repo:

 .. code:: console